 - safe from traffic injuries

 You can read more about:

 Health and welfare

-Duty of Care includes, but is not limited to, provision of proper and sufficient food, water, shelter and veterinary treatment.
+This includes, but is not limited to, provision of proper and sufficient food, water, shelter and veterinary treatment.
 You should also keep your dog's environment enriched (with toys or activities) and ensure your dog is properly exercised and socialised.